the-channels/channels/Readme.md

 ## How to build from source
 * The Hub is simply compiled using CMake.
 * Take care to fetch all submodules.
+* The python CMake finds could be different from the python in your PATH, in that case you'd need to address that
 * The Client uses Makefiles and can only be compiled using [z88dk](https://github.com/z88dk/z88dk)
 * You'd need UNIX to compile the client, so for Windows, you would need to use WSL
 * Having all that done, then simply shoot `make`